jbottum/whisper-intro/README.md

 # whisper-intro
-Documentation, code and a jupyter notebook, which enaables you to run Whisper on Kubeflow
+Documentation, code and a jupyter notebook, which enables you to run Whisper on Kubeflow

 The material in this repo is designed to help users get started with Whisper running on Kubeflow.